Days

 Each user role has different permissions, and you can further tweak them using a third-party plugin.

-If you are not sure which user role to go with, I would recommend going with Subscriber role.
+If you are not sure which user role to go with, we would recommend going with the Subscriber role.
 This is because they have limited access and can’t create posts.

 Select the user role you want to set for every registration and click on the Save button.